dropbox/stone/doc/generator_ref.rst

 set the ``tabs_for_indents`` class variable of your extended CodeGenerator class to ``True``.

-Run the generator from the root of the BabelAPI folder using the example specs we've provided::
+Run the generator from the root of the Stone folder using the example specs we've provided::

-    $ babelapi example/generator/ex2/ex2.babelg.py example/api/dbx-core/*.babel output/ex2
+    $ stone example/generator/ex2/ex2.stoneg.py example/api/dbx-core/*.stone output/ex2

 Now examine the contents of the output::